Constellation-Labs/documentation-hub/validate/setup-guides/do/sgDroplet.md

 ##
 :::info
 Ports 9000 and 9001 are used for a Public (9000) and Peer-to-Peer (9001) **API** access.
-Ports 9000 and 9001 are configurable and will be dependent on the access rules for the specific Hypergraph or Metagraph network you connect to.  **99%** of the tim, the ports used here can be any port the Node Operator wants to use.
-Most Hypergraph and Metagraphs will not restrict the ports to be used.
-However, Node Operators will need to learn what ports are opened for access to the Metagraphs, and update their firewall (change) accordingly.
+Ports 9000 and 9001 are configurable and will be dependent on the access rules for the specific Hypergraph or metagraph network you connect to.  **99%** of the tim, the ports used here can be any port the Node Operator wants to use.
+Most Hypergraph and metagraphs will not restrict the ports to be used.
+However, Node Operators will need to learn what ports are opened for access to the metagraphs, and update their firewall (change) accordingly.
 :::

 ## MainNet, IntegrationNet or TestNet Launch Requirement